Tooth Extractions Don’t Need to Be Scary.

-There are two types we might perform: a simple extraction, or a surgical extraction.
+There are two types we might perform: simple extractions and surgical extractions.
 Your dentist will discuss with you which treatment is needed and why.
-The difference typically is that a simple extraction takes place when a tooth is visible above the gumline, while a surgical extraction requires cutting into the gums to remove the tooth.
+The difference typically is that a simple tooth extraction takes place when a tooth is visible above the gumline, while a surgical extraction requires cutting into the gums to remove the tooth.
 For instance, a surgical extraction would more than likely happen if you have impacted wisdom teeth.

-Having a tooth extracted isn’t a long or complicated process, and we always talk through the procedure with our patients to let them know exactly what will be happening and what to expect both during and after the extraction.
+A tooth extraction procedure isn’t a long or complicated process, and we always talk through the procedure with our patients to let them know exactly what will be happening and what to expect both during and after the tooth removal.

-The procedure begins with an anesthetic to ensure the treatment is pain-free.
+The procedure begins with a local anesthetic injection to ensure the treatment is pain-free.
 We always make sure the area around the tooth and its nerve is fully numb before removing it.
 Afterward, the socket is often sutured closed to ensure good healing, but that’s not always needed.